 The Maine Natural Resource Conservation Program (MNRCP) awards competitive grants to projects that restore and protect high priority aquatic resources throughout Maine.
 MNRCP is administered by The Nature Conservancy on behalf of the Maine Department of Environmental Protection (DEP) and the U.S. Army Corps of Engineers.
 Since its launch in 2008, MNRCP has awarded over $26 million to non-profit groups, municipalities and public agencies to help restore, enhance or preserve wetlands and other important habitats at over 160 project sites across the state.
 To view the latest MNRCP Annual Report, click here.

 MNRCP was created to manage the allocation of funds collected through Maine’s In Lieu Fee Compensation Program.
 This voluntary program provides flexibility for regulators as well as for businesses, agencies, and others that are meeting regulatory permit requirements to choose a fee in lieu of more time-intensive traditional mitigation options.
 These so-called In Lieu Fees are collected by the Maine DEP and then transferred to the Natural Resource Conservation Fund administered by The Nature Conservancy.

 NOTE: The 2022 funding round is now closed and Letters of Intent are no longer being accepted for this funding round.
 The 2023 funding round is expected to open in May 2023.
-If you wish to receive the Request for Letters of Intent for future funding rounds and have not received mailings in the past, please contact firstname.lastname@example.org.
+If you wish to receive the Request for Letters of Intent for future funding rounds and have not received mailings in the past, please contact email@example.com.

 For more information about MNRCP, please visit the Maine In-Lieu Fee Program Instrument, hosted by US Army Corps of Engineers, New England District.